jvanlier/jvanlier.github.io/_posts/2018-06-09-embracing-uncertainty-on-total-daily-energy-expenditure-calculations.md

 What is a good number of days to pick for the naive TDEE estimate?

 Intuitively it makes sense to pick a somewhat long period to smooth out the short-term irregularities.
-But not too long, because we're losing more and more data as the period gets larger.
+But not too long, because we're losing more and more data as the period increases, which may also hurt the estimate.
 From 9 days onward, virtually all data from May is dropped because of the gaps in the data.

 Most online TDEE calculators default to a period of 1 week, but maybe that's not optimal.
 But what is?

-One way to pick a sensible period, is to figure out how long it takes for the weight loss to materialize.
+One way to empirically pick a sensible period, is to figure out how long it takes for the weight loss to materialize.
 We can do that by computing the correlation between an accumulating calory deficit and an accumulating weight change over periods with multiple sizes.
 Then, we simply choose the period size with the highest correlation.
 We're using the previously computed TDEE to get an estimate for the deficit here.